How to Charge a Ferrari Hybrid: Complete Owner's Guide

 Flashing Blue Vehicle connected

-Orange Operating temperature exceeded — charging speed may be reduced
+Orange Operating temperature exceeded — charging speed reduced.
+Common on summer afternoons in unventilated garages.

-Use Long Parking Mode when the vehicle will remain inactive for more than two weeks, especially during seasonal storage or extended travel.
+Long Parking Mode helps manage battery levels during extended inactivity, use it whenever the vehicle will sit for more than two weeks, especially for seasonal storage or extended travel.

 How to Activate Long Parking Mode